ponylang/http/README.md

 * Include this package by adding `use "http"` to your Pony sources.
 * Execute `corral run -- ponyc` to compile your application

-Note: The `net-ssl` transitive dependency requires a C SSL library to be installed.
-Please see the [net-ssl installation instructions](https://github.com/ponylang/net-ssl#installation) for more information.
+Note: The `ssl` transitive dependency requires a C SSL library to be installed.
+Please see the [ssl installation instructions](https://github.com/ponylang/ssl#installation) for more information.

 ## API Documentation